microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 You can use the following configurations to enable Hybrid Scan for indexes on an append-only dataset.
 We provide a threshold config for the amount of appended data (`spark.hyperspace.index.hybridscan.maxAppendedRatio`, 0.0 to 1.0).
+It indicates the maximum ratio of *total size of appended files files* to *total size of all source files covered by the candidate index*.
+If there's more appended data than this threshold, Hybrid scan won't be applied.
 As Hybrid Scan causes some regression depending on workload types, we allow 30% (0.3) of appended data by default.

 Scala: